Zinedine68/Notebook/OpenFOAM/2.3.1-foss-2016a/takeAverages/postAverage/README.md

 1. Same as fieldAverage
 2. The field to be averaged needs to be added to createFields.H and thus recompile the app
 3. in the dictionary : `ouputControl timeStep;` is needed.
+4. Executing postAverage will execute also all other functionObjects in controlDict

 # Cope with limit
 Same as fieldAverage